Pro Quinctio: Cicero's argument

 Throughout the speech, Cicero focuses on the influence, power, and arrogance of Naevius and his supporters.
-In contrast to the nefarious Naevius, Cicero emphasises the pitiable position of Publius Quinctius, whom he characterises as an honest, hardworking farmer, treacherously deprived of his familial property by a man who was meant to be his friend and partner.
-As Rome was in the midst of Sulla's dictatorship and the proscriptions, Cicero also takes the opportunity to highlight the general lawlessness and insecurity of the times, but stops short of criticising Sulla directly.
+In contrast to the nefarious Naevius, Cicero emphasizes the pitiable position of Publius Quinctius, whom he characterizes as an honest, hardworking farmer, deprived of his familial property by a man who was meant to be his friend and partner.
+As Rome was in the midst of Sulla's dictatorship and the proscriptions, Cicero also takes the opportunity to highlight the general lawlessness and insecurity of the times, but stops short of criticizing Sulla directly.
 He was to take a similar approach in his next major speech, the pro Roscio Amerino of 80 BC.

 Outcome

 The result of the case is unknown.
-However, some scholars suggest that Cicero may have won, as he was unlikely to publish the speech so early in his career had it been a failure.
+However, scholars suggest that Cicero may have won, as he was unlikely to publish the speech so early in his career had it been a failure.